Get engagement insights delivered to your inbox

 The value of employee incentive programs

-Incentive programs work because they leverage human behavior.
-Research out of Cornell University showed that immediate rewards increase intrinsic motivation by linking an activity and a goal, so employees rewarded more frequently are more motivated to complete associated tasks.
-Organizations that use employee incentive programs experience a 79% success rate in achieving their established goals when the reward was offered.
-This means that your organization needs to move beyond just annual years of service awards and embed employee incentive programs into your everyday culture.
+Incentive programs are effective because they leverage human behavior.
+Immediate rewards increase intrinsic motivation by linking an activity with a goal, making employees more motivated to complete associated tasks when rewarded frequently.
+Organizations that use employee incentive programs often see a higher success rate in achieving their goals.

 Employee incentive programs have tremendous benefits, but where should you start?
 Here are some incentive examples that have been proven to engage and motivate employees over the long haul.